1958 Formula One season: Rounds 1 to 4

 Mike Hawthorn (Ferrari) finished third in the Argentine Grand Prix.

 Because the new regulations around fuel were drawn up late, many of the British teams were not ready in time for the season opener, the Argentine Grand Prix, and the race had just ten entrants, the lowest ever: three from Scuderia Ferrari, six private Maseratis and Stirling Moss in a Cooper from Rob Walker Racing, 1958 being the team's first full season.
 Five-time and reigning champion Juan Manuel Fangio qualified on pole position in one of the Maseratis he took over from the works team, ahead of the Ferraris of Mike Hawthorn and Peter Collins.
 At the start, Collins immediately broke a drive shaft.
 Hawthorn shot into the lead but was quickly repassed by Fangio.
 Around half distance, however, the Argentinian had to pit for fresh rear tyres.
 Moss took the lead and gambled on not needing a pit stop.
 The canvas was showing on both wheels, but he held on to win, just ahead of the Ferrari duo of Luigi Musso and Mike Hawthorn.
+Apart from being the first World Drivers' Championship race win for Cooper as a constructor it was also the first win for a rear-engined car, the first win for a car entered by a privateer team and the first win for a car powered by an engine built by another manufacturer.